 Expensive Moving-Coil Earphones Example

-The HIFIMAN RE2000 (link to compare prices on B&H Photo/Video and Amazon) is a pair of moving-coil dynamic earphones that go for about $2000 USD.
+The HIFIMAN RE2000 (link to check the price at B&H Photo/Video) is a pair of moving-coil dynamic earphones that go for about $2000 USD.

 The RE2000 headphones utilize proprietary 9.2mm drivers with nano-particle coating for incredible clarity and precision.
 The drivers yield a frequency response of 5 Hz – 20,000 Hz and operate at a sensitivity of 103 dB.